 For someone with such a strong online presence, Matt will further surprise you with his humility and sincerity.
 What isn’t surprising is that, as the recipient of our “I Define Me” award, Matt redefines what it means to live with cerebral palsy.
 This talented, multi-talented performer of feats physical, mental and artistic views cerebral palsy not as a hindrance, but as a gift.

-Oshman & Mirisola recently had the opportunity to speak with Matt.
+The Oshman Firm recently had the opportunity to speak with Matt.

 Q: Did you treat middle school choir as a way to learn more about the craft of singing, or were you more like a typical middle schooler who was just taking a class?